magellan2/magellan2-extensions-plugins/ShipLoader/README.txt

 Options--Keep Silver in Faction: If this is checked, units may give silver only to units of their own factions.
 Options--Marker text: This text will be included in the added orders.
-It is used to identify orders removed by the "Rmove all unit orders" action.
+It is used to identify orders removed by the "Remove all unit orders" action.